kanisterio/kanister/docs/functions.rst

-   `backupArtifactPrefix`, Yes, `string`, path to the backup on the object store `backupInfo`, Yes, `string`, snapshot info generated as output in BackupDataAll function `encryptionKey`, No, `string`, encryption key to be used during backups `reclaimSpace`, NO, `bool`, provides a way to specify if space should be reclaimed
+   `backupArtifactPrefix`, Yes, `string`, path to the backup on the object store `backupInfo`, Yes, `string`, snapshot info generated as output in BackupDataAll function `encryptionKey`, No, `string`, encryption key to be used during backups `reclaimSpace`, No, `bool`, provides a way to specify if space should be reclaimed

 Example: